rohangilbile123/Spark_Foundation_project/README.md

 # Intern at The Spark Foundation

-Implement a real time face mask detector
+Implement a real time face mask detector.